rogelioa01283184/EcoCalculator.1/README.md

 -The program is structured using functions to separate responsibilities (one for inputs, calculations, data storage, and GUI interaction), making it clean and efficient.

--A scoring system is used to reflect the environmental impact of different activities (waste has a higher multiplier due to its long term effects).
+-A scoring system is used to reflect the environmental impact of different activities (waste has a higher multiplier due to its long-term effects).

--The GUI design prioritizes clarity
+-The GUI design prioritizes clarity, and it's arranged so it's easy to manage.

 Error Handling: